-Post-Click: Real-Time Deep Inspection & Analysis of Page Contents
+Post-Click: Real-Time Deep Inspection & Analysis of

+Page Contents

 One might conclude that the first 5 steps of the URL Inspection Pipeline would be enough to protect an organization from malicious URLs.
 However, the fact is that as attackers have become faster and more targeted; protections which rely primarily on historical information and blacklisting can miss newly created malicious URLs and Web pages.
-On September 22nd 2018 ZDNet reported that cyber criminals are creating an average of 1.4 million phishing websites every month, with the majority staying online for only 4 to 8 hours.
-It is thus very difficult, similar to file blacklisting, for a purely URL blacklisting approach to keep up with the deployment of new phishing sites.
+It is very difficult, similar to file blacklisting, for a purely URL blacklisting approach to keep up with the deployment of new phishing sites.

-Therefore, the final stage in the Mimecast URL Inspection Pipeline conducts real-time inspection and analysis of the page content at click-time to determine the safety of the requested URL.
+Therefore, the final stage in the Mimecast Email Security URL Inspection Pipeline conducts real-time inspection and analysis of the page content at click-time to determine the safety of the requested URL.
 Within just a matter of a second or two, key attributes of the page and the URL itself are scraped, analyzed, and scored to evaluate the riskiness of the requested page.
 Page and URL content which are used to score the riskiness of the URL include:

-- Known brand usage (Apple, Google, Microsoft OWA...) on the page, but occurring not on the brands' Websites - Page structure consistent with phishing kits or known phishing sites - Identifying if the site has a digital certificate.
+- The logos of highly phished brands, detected using computer vision AI, that appear on a page who's digital identity is not consistent with that brand (certificate mis-match) - Page structure consistent with phishing kits or known phishing sites - Identifying if the site has a digital certificate.
 Who is the certificate authority? - Type of data entry on page (<input type= "Password">) - Existence of key words on page or in the URL itself (sign-in, sign-on, log-in, verify etc...) - Use of homoglyphs/homographs (look alike) words to potentially obscure actual content - Detection of general obfuscation techniques Such as Webpage AES Encoding - CSS, JS, & other external linked resources hosted on well-known good sites - Links to external sites - Detect suspicious type of redirection using javascript or similar functions commonly used by phishers - Existence of an IP address in the URL